abetusk/dev/projects/laser-spike/laser-spike.md

 Use your laser cutter to cut the laser diode housing.
 I used 1/16" black acrylic.
-My laser cutter has an effective work area of 8"x12" which allows a sheet of black acrylic to cut out approximately 20 laser diode housings.
+My laser cutter has an effective work area of 8"x12" which allows a sheet of black acrylic to cut out approximately 20 laser diode housings per run.

 Though probably obvious to people who use laser cutters more than I do, make sure to take off the paper protection for the acrylic sheets.